ray-project/ray/doc/source/ray-overview/ray-libraries.rst

 .. dropdown:: Adding Your Integration

-    To add an integration simply add an entry to this file, using the same ``grid-item-card`` directive that the other examples use.
+    To add an integration add an entry to this file, using the same ``grid-item-card`` directive that the other examples use.
 That's all!

 .. grid:: 1 2 2 3